U.S. Brings New Charges Against Julian Assange In War Logs, State Cables Case

 The defense

-Assange has long argued that he is a journalist no different from any other reporter protected by press freedom rights in the West or the 1st Amendment in the United States.
+Assange has long argued that he is a journalist no different from any other reporter protected by press freedom rights in the West or the First Amendment in the United States.

 The U.S. criminal case boils down to a reporter — Assange — encouraging a source — Manning — to give him a story, Assange and his attorneys argue.
-That's not only not against the law, they and supporters say, but going forward would cause a deep chill in the ability of the press to report on the government.
+That's not only not against the law, they and supporters say, but also going forward would cause a deep chill in the ability of the press to report on the government.

 "These unprecedented charges demonstrate the gravity of the threat the criminal prosecution of Julian Assange poses to all journalists in their endeavor to inform the public about actions that have [been] taken by the U.S. government," said Assange attorney Barry Pollack.

-Bruce Brown, executive director of the Reporters Committee for Freedom of the Press, reiterated the possible threat to journalists.
+Bruce Brown, executive director of the Reporters Committee for Freedom of the Press, reiterated the possible risk to journalists.

 "Any government use of the Espionage Act to criminalize the receipt and publication of classified information poses a dire threat to journalists seeking to publish such information in the public interest, irrespective of the Justice Department's assertion that Assange is not a journalist," he said.

+Ben Wizner — director of the American Civil Liberties Union's Speech, Privacy, and Technology Project — blamed the president.

+"This is an extraordinary escalation of the Trump administration's attacks on journalism, and a direct assault on the First Amendment," he said.

-Manning is in custody in Northern Virginia for apparently refusing to cooperate with the U.S. Attorney's Office in the grand jury proceeding that yielded the indictment unsealed on Thursday.
+Manning, meanwhile, is in custody in Northern Virginia after apparently refusing to cooperate with the U.S. Attorney's Office in the grand jury proceeding that yielded the indictment unsealed on Thursday.

 A judge ordered Manning to be jailed after she said she would not testify against Assange.